mehara-rothila/we-go-jim-back/README.md

-# WE GO JIM - Complete Documentation
+# WE GO JIM - Backend Documentation

-## Project Overview
+## Overview

-WE GO JIM is a modern workout tracking application that helps users monitor their fitness journey, track workouts, and analyze progress over time.
-The application features a dark/light theme toggle, responsive design, and intuitive workout schedule management.

-## System Architecture

-The application follows a client-server architecture:

-- **Frontend**: React-based SPA (Single Page Application) using Vite as the build tool
-- **Backend**: Express.js REST API server
-- **Database**: MongoDB for data persistence
+The WE GO JIM backend is built as a RESTful API service using Express.js and MongoDB.
+It provides secure user authentication and comprehensive workout schedule management functionality.

 ## Directory Structure

-### Backend Structure
 ```
 backend/
 ├── config/